Montana Geoheritage Project

 - America's geologic heritage holds abundant values—aesthetic, artistic, cultural, ecological, economic, educational, recreational, and scientific—for all Americans;

-- America's geologic heritage benefits from established conservation methods developed around th world and within the United States; and
+- America's geologic heritage benefits from established conservation methods developed around the world and within the United States; and

 - America's geologic heritage engages many communities, and your involvement will ensure its conservation for future generations.

-Every state in America has a state geological survey, and these agencies variably provide links to geoheritage sites in each state.
+Every state in America has a state geological survey, and these agencies variably provide links to sites of great geologic interest in each state.
 See the Association of American State Geologists (AASG) for links to the geological surveys in each state.

 The National Academy Press has published a report on America's Geologic Heritage–Invitational Workshop sponsored by the American Geosciences Institute (AGI), the Geological Society of America (GSA), the U.S. Geological Survey (USGS), the National Park Service (NPS), and the Colorado Geological Survey (CGS).

-The Geological Society of America has developed the GSA Position Statement on Geoheritage that affirms the importance of preserving geoheritage sites in support of the geosciences.
+The Geological Society of America has developed the GSA Position Statement on Geoheritage that affirms the importance of conserving geoheritage sites in support of the geosciences.

 The Montana Geoheritage Project Components